 The attacks on a big network like Bitcoin are considered highly unlikely because of high costs, but it is different when someone wants to attack a small/new blockchain.
-According to recent research, per hour cost rate of 51% attacks is relatively low.
-For example, it takes about 3000$/hour to attack Bitcoin Gold, not mentioning mining rewards.
+According to recent research, the per hour cost rate of the 51% oattacks is relatively low.
+For example, it takes about 3000$/hour to attack Bitcoin Gold, not to mention mining rewards.

 There are two approaches to 51% attack prevention.
-The first one featured for example by Komodo Decred project calls this algorithm hybrid proof-of-work (PoW) proof-of-stake (PoS) consensus voting system.
+The first one featured, for example, by the Komodo Decred project, calls this algorithm a hybrid proof-of-work (PoW) proof-of-stake (PoS) consensus voting system.

-In the case of Exchange Coin project, we used hybrid PoW + PoS algorithm featured in Decred because we believed this is the cleanest approach to this problem that rewards coin owners.
+In the case of the Exchange Coin project, we used the hybrid PoW + PoS algorithm featured in Decred because we believed this is the cleanest approach to this problem that rewards coin owners.